Chef José Andrés To Close Restaurants For The 'Day Without Immigrants'

 Andrés is also engaged in a legal battle with President Trump, who sued him after the chef backed out of a deal to open a restaurant in Trump's Washington, D.C., hotel.
 Andrés pulled out of the deal after Trump referred to Mexican immigrants as "rapists" and as people "bringing drugs" and "bringing crime" while announcing his candidacy for president in June 2015.

-"We have over 11 million undocumented immigrants in America," Andres says.
+"We have over 11 million undocumented immigrants in America," Andrés says.
 "They are part of the American DNA.
 They are taking care of our farms, our golf clubs, our wineries, our fishing boats" — and, of course, American restaurants.
 "We need to be giving those 11 million undocumented in America the right to finally belong," he says.

 It's estimated that 1 in 4 restaurant workers is foreign-born, according to an analysis of census data conducted by Restaurant Opportunities Centers United.
 And the vast majority of farmworkers are immigrants; many of them are in the U.S. without legal authorization.